 Therefore, the daily report template will get into the hands of everyone from the site manager to the client.
 The client is obviously invested in the project and wants to know if they’re on schedule, so they’ll look at that specific section of the report.

 On the other hand, subcontractors are going to need to know if there’s a need to order more materials or have a larger crew on site to stay on schedule.
 Managers will also want to see safety inspection reports.
-If there was an infraction, they’ll have to take actions to get back to code.
+If there was an infraction, they’ll have to take action to get back to code.

 How to Use Our Free Construction Daily Report Template